-If you’re still skeptical, Harvard researches found that practicing mindfulness conclusively changes your brain structure for the better.
-So, mindfulness really gives us the ability to manage our own stress and regulate our emotions.
+If you’re still skeptical, Harvard researchers found that practicing mindfulness conclusively changes your brain structure for the better.
+So, mindfulness enables us to manage our own stress and regulate our emotions.

 2. Emotional awareness

+Emotional awareness is a subcategory of self-awareness and it is one of the most valuable benefits of mindfulness.
 By mindfully paying attention to our internal, psychological processes, we become more familiar with our own emotions.
 This is especially useful during high-stress situations.
-More awareness and understanding of negative emotions helps us pause in the moment, step back, re-assess, and have more choice in how we want to manage these emotions as they arise.
+More awareness and understanding of negative emotions help us pause in the moment, step back, re-assess, and have more say in how we want to manage these emotions as they arise.

 3. Less rumination and worrying